obohrer/network_health_exporter/README.md

-# network-health-exporter
+# network_health_exporter
-Monitor your or others network health. network-health-exporter is similar to a tool like smokeping but export the results to prometheus.
+Monitor your or others network health. network_health_exporter is similar to a tool like smokeping but export the results to prometheus.

 Metrics available :
 * network_health_response_time